 Information on our location and transportation here in Honolulu, Hawaii.

 In Honolulu, Hawaii on the island of Oahu.
-We work out of the Kewalo Basin boat harbor on Ala Moana blvd. & Ward ave.
-We work off the boat to enable the lowest prices for our customers.
+We are located at the Kewalo Basin boat harbor on Ala Moana blvd. and Ward Ave.
+We work from the boat to ensure the lowest prices for our customers.
+Check - Google Map link - for detailed information.

-The boat is located at Kewalo basin Harbor on the south shore of Honolulu, about a 5-10 minute drive from Waikiki.
+Our boat is located at Kewalo basin Harbor on the south shore of Honolulu, about a 5-10 minute drive from Waikiki.
+Only a 15 minute walk from the Hilton village hotels.

-Information on PADI scuba diving courses & Instruction in Honolulu, Hawaii.
+Information on PADI scuba diving courses and Instruction in Honolulu, Hawaii.

 The standard PADI Open Water diver Certification Course takes three days (We also offer an Express 2-Day course).